 The MA editor Ed Beddington

-South east-based business Heartwood Inns took home two gongs in 2024, Best Managed Pub Company (2-50 sites) and Best Pub Operations Team.
+The following year, Heartwood Inns took home two gongs; Best Managed Pub Company (2-50 sites) and Best Pub Operations Team.

-Lounders chair and co-founder Alex Reilley was crowned Business Leader of the Year and Liberation saw success in the Best Managed Pub Company (51+ sites category.
+Meanwhile, 2024 also saw Lounders chair and co-founder Alex Reilley crowned Business Leader of the Year while Liberation scooped the Best Managed Pub Company (51+ sites) award.

 For the third year in a row, Barons Pub Company was recognised for its dedication to its teams and was named Best Pub Employer (up to 500 employees).

-Other winners from last year included St Austell Brewery, Cheshire Cat Pubs & Bars, Brucan Pubs, Everards Brewery, Punch Pubs, Shepherd Neame and Greene King.
+Other 2024 winners included St Austell Brewery, Cheshire Cat Pubs & Bars, Brucan Pubs, Everards Brewery, Punch Pubs, Shepherd Neame and Greene King.

-Ahead of this year’s ceremony, Bedington said: “It’s amazing to see the incredible businesses shortlisted across the categories.
+Ahead of this year’s ceremony, Bedington added: “It’s amazing to see the incredible businesses shortlisted across the categories.

 “We can’t wait to celebrate and honour the best of the industry with you all at the sector’s biggest party this March.”
 See the full list of this year’s finalists here.